Our Favorite Chicken Salad

 - Simple dressing — Our chicken salad dressing is mayonnaise based.
 All you need to do is stir a couple of tablespoons of fresh lemon juice into mayonnaise and season with salt, and you are ready to toss.
 To make the dressing even more special, you can add a couple of small dashes of toasted sesame oil.
 A little goes a long way, but it adds a pleasant umami flavor to the dressing.
 For something a bit sweet, you can stir in a teaspoon or so of your favorite jam.

 By the way, for a healthier chicken salad, try swapping some or all of the mayonnaise called for in the recipe with plain or Greek yogurt.
 The dressing will be a bit tangy, but will still taste great.

 How to Store Chicken Salad

-When stored properly, the chicken salad keeps in the refrigerator up 3 to 4 days, which is great news because as I mentioned above, the salad tastes great the moment you make it, but give it a day in the fridge, and it tastes even better.
+When stored properly, chicken salad keeps in the refrigerator for up 3 to 4 days, which is great news because as I mentioned above, the salad tastes great the moment you make it, but give it a day in the fridge, and it tastes even better.
 We keep the salad tightly covered in a glass container.

-- Our classic egg salad recipe only calls for six ingredients and tastes incredible.
+- Our classic egg salad only calls for six ingredients and tastes incredible.
 For a twist on the classic, try our easy avocado egg salad.

 - This quinoa salad is seriously good with vegetables, chickpeas, and a flavorful dressing.